haseeb-heaven/code-interpreter/README.md

 - 🚪 `/exit` - Exit the interpreter.
 - 📜 `/log` - Toggle different modes of logging.
 - ⏫ `/upgrade` - Upgrade the interpreter.
+- 📁 `/prompt` - Switch the prompt mode.
 - 💻 `/shell` - Access the shell.

 ## ⚙️ **Settings**